 Hungary, despite being solidly in Europe, has had a long history of trade with and conquest by Central Asian peoples.
 It is not entirely clear where Hungarians came from — or more specifically, where the people who brought the Hungarian language came from — but the Hungarian language has a number of Turkic loan words.

 Hungarians also appeared to be influenced by Orkhon (“Turkic runes”).
 An ancient writing system called either “Old Hungarian”, “Hungarian Runes”, or “Hungarian rovas” (from the Hungarian word for “to carve”) appeared at some poorly-understood point, probably around 600.
-All the glyphs in Orkhon that represent similar sounds in Hungarian are similar in Orkhon.
+All the glyphs in Orkhon/Old Turkic that represent similar sounds in Hungarian are also similar in the Old Hungarian and Orkhon writing systems.
 For non-Turkic sounds, the Old Hungarian glyphs appear to be novel, or perhaps from Greek.
 However, there are factions which contend that Old Hungarian came from Greek and others that contend that Orkhon derived from Old Hungarian.

 There are three dialects of the Hungarian Runes: two in Hungary and one in Kazakhstan.
 The existence of the Kazakh variant is another strong argument for the origin of the script to lie in Central Asia.